drlight17/drl-license-server/README.md

-# License Server with API
+# DRL License Server with API

 A simple PHP-based license validation server for shareware applications with Docker support, Swagger UI documentation, and an administrator web interface.